Active Transportation Plan - Phase II

 I come from a larger city where they had many bike lanes.
 So I love the bike lanes in Moncton.
 And I ride on St. George Street and Edinburgh DR often.
 However riding here I have noticed that quite often I have to stay on the left side of the lane (closer to traffic) due to broken glass and other debris being in the lane.
 Drivers dislike this as it looks like I am not using the lane fully and have had a few comment to me via their windows as they drive by.
 Drivers don't understand that we can't ride where there is a concern for safety.
 Just like they do in other cities the bike lanes need to be swept on a regular basis to keep them free of glass etc for our cyclists' safety.

-Martin asked about 3 years ago
+Martin asked over 3 years ago

 Hello,